Copyright You Are Not Alone PTSD BC. All rights reserved.

 many first responders—911 operators, police, fire, paramedics,

-corrections and sheriffs—were killing themselves because they were
+corrections and sheriffs—were taking their own lives because they were

-Minister Bond stated on the record, that when Section 5.1 (Mental Health Injury) was added to WSBC in July 2012, she confirmed that 1800 MHI claims were submitted from the health care sector, the majority were from emergency personnel, — 114 primarily from paramedics alone.
-Out of those 1800 claims, 31 were compensated, and only at the WCAT (Tribunal) phase.
+Minister Bond stated on the record, that when Section 5.1 (Mental Health Injury) was added to WSBC in July 2012, she confirmed that 1800 MHI claims were submitted from the health care sector, the majority were from emergency personnel, — 114 primarily from paramedics alone, , during the first three years of the new Section 5.1 legislation , out of those 1800 claims, 31 were compensated, and only at the WCAT (Tribunal) phase.
 So 31 claims out of 1800 claims met the criteria of Section 5.1 ?
 (This number was taken from the April 27, 2015 Estimates Transcripts.)
-The rest were denied.
+The rest were suspended, the workers quit because they could not take it or the financial loss or they were denied.
 No wonder the suicide rates are on the rise!

-In 2015, in BC alone, 3 paramedics, 3 fire fighters and 6 peace officers committed suicides.
+In 2015, in BC alone, 3 paramedics, 3 fire fighters and 6 peace officers died by suicide.

 I spent the next eight months investigating; researching; contacting professionals in the field; other provincial officials outside of BC and within our own government opposition; psychologists who specialize with first responders with PTSD; and caught the attention of the media.
 Then I broke my silence.

 We needed a Presumptive Clause like Alberta has, but with even more protection.
-BC has one for fire fighters, which lists 10 types of cancer, so there is a template to build upon.
-This lead me to more research, more documents, more emails, email campaigns to MLAs, to the Premier, Christy Clark, and to the Minister of Jobs, Skills and Training, Shirley Bond.
+BC has one for fire fighters, which lists 13 types of cancer, and cardiac disease so there is a template to build upon.
+These claims are also retro-active into the fire fighters' retirement...
+This lead me to more research, more case law, more documents, more emails, email campaigns to MLAs, to the Premier, Christy Clark, and to the Minister of Jobs, Skills and Training, Shirley Bond.
 How do I get a meeting with Minister Bond?
 You just have to keep asking.
+AND ASKING AND ASKING.

 I started a small private support group for any first responders with MHI on Facebook.
 It is safe and private and has supported many, even so far as saving a life or two, maybe more.
 Then after another media story, I was inundated with emails and phone calls wanting to know how people can help support the cause, and make the Presumptive Clause a reality.
 Our little grass-roots movement went from 8 people to 182 by the time I wrote this (June 10, 2015).